cournape/Bento/doc/source/overview.rst

 ..     - Simpler, and more obvious behavior compared to distutils/setuptools for
 ..       simple projects

-Toydist is based on a declarative package description, which is parsed by the different build tools to do the actual work.
+Bento is based on a declarative package description, which is parsed by the different build tools to do the actual work.
 There are currently two ways to create such a package description: by writing it from scratch, or by converting existing setup.py.